 Within the last 10 years we’ve seen the explosion of digital downloads and file sharing, leading to a continual decline in music sales.
 Rock music in particular is way down, and rock radio is rarely in the top five rankings in markets across the country.
 People are using music now more than ever, but they’re not paying for it like they used to.
 That is, there are less and less recording studio contracts being procured by musicians.
-With CD sales and airplay down, musicians must rely more heavily on live show income, t-shirt sales, licensing deals, etc. Some bands that would never consider taking corporate money for advertising in the past are now actively seeking sponsorships.
+With CD sales and airplay down, musicians must rely more heavily on live show income, t-shirt sales, licensing deals, etc. Some bands that would never consider taking corporate money for advertising in the past are now actively seeking sponsorships or buying plays.